CuriousEmmanuel/my_findings/README.md

 To avoid hardcoding the database name in config/database.php, revisit the .env setup and ensure Laravel correctly pulls the database credentials from the environment file.

-some dedails are not necessary stay safe
+some dedails are not necessary

+# NB
+### after editing your .env file editing the connection type and database name check also your config/database.php on the same directory change also the database name and connection type for example mine was sqlite and i needed to change to mysql
+stay safe